aecon/img3D/examples/03_Copy/README.md

 python3 duplicate.py
 ```

-After running the example, two new pairs of raw/nrrd files should appear in this folder (`example3.raw`, `example3o.raw`).
+After running the example, a pair of raw/nrrd files should appear in this folder (`example3.raw`, `example3.nrrd`).
-Their content should be identical to `../large_data.tif`.
+Their content should be identical to `../data/data.tif`.